nagyesta/abort-mission-gradle-plugin/README.md

     // - Setting the "abortMissionReport" task to the "finalize" the
     //   test task
     skipTestAutoSetup false
-    //Define whether we want to use relaxed schema for JSON validation relaxedValidation false
+    //Define whether we want to use relaxed schema for JSON validation.
+    //Particularly useful when the Cucumber Booster is used or in case of
+    //a very special class name that does not match the basic regexp used. relaxedValidation false
     //Sets the directory where we want to look for the JSON input file
     //and save the HTML output